-- Students and supervisors should discuss the "Mutual Expectations for the Research Degree Student Supervisor Partnership" at their first meeting. - Students and supervisors should work together to ensure a healthy research culture and environment. - Collaborative programmes: Supervisors at the partner institution/organisation must normally have previous supervisory experience (primary responsibility for the supervision of a successful student) before taking on joint supervisory duties.
+- Students and supervisors should discuss the "Mutual Expectations for the Research Degree Student Supervisor Partnership" at their first meeting and re-visit the document periodically during the degree. - Students and supervisors should work together to ensure a healthy research culture and environment. - Collaborative programmes: Supervisors at the partner institution/organisation must normally have previous supervisory experience (primary responsibility for the supervision of a successful student) before taking on joint supervisory duties.
 However, if this is not possible, for example if the collaboration is with an industrial partner, then inexperienced supervisors must have undergone training and mentoring comparable to that expected at Imperial before taking on a joint supervisory role.